brandur/sorg/content/articles/go-worker-pool.md

----
-title: The Case For A Go Worker Pool
-published_at: 2016-08-19T21:22:23Z
++++
-hook: Error handling and fragility; or why a worker pool belongs in Go's standard library.
+hook = "Error handling and fragility; or why a worker pool belongs in Go's standard library." location = "San Francisco" published_at = 2016-08-19T21:22:23Z title = "The Case For A Go Worker Pool"
-location: San Francisco
----
++++

 When it comes to the question of what the right constructs for concurrency that a language should expose to developers, I'm a true believer that Go's channels